-The commission, which includes youth ages 13 to 21 from local high schools and colleges, was established in 1996.
+The Commission, which includes youth ages 13 to 21 who live, work, or go to school in Multnomah County was established in 1996.
 Eighty-percent of youth on the commission are youth of color.
 The commission’s roles include: policy recommendations, building relationships, community engagement, working with elected officials and youth-adult partnerships.

 “Our mission is to work in the community to foster youth leadership, bring youth voice into government, change policy affecting young people, and shift negative community perceptions about youth,” said Charity Dunlevy-Todd, Franklin High School senior.